 Over-the-counter meds like acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) can help lower fever.

 Sleep deficiency can weaken the immune system, which doesn’t exactly speed up recovery time (especially when we’re already sick).Neuroimmunologic aspects of sleep and sleep loss.
 Rogers NL, Szuba MP, Staab JP.
 Seminars in clinical neuropsychiatry, 2001, Dec.;6(4):1084-3612.
 Keep aiming for those seven to nine hours a night (or more!) to help the body fight off sickness.

 5. Drink lots of fluids.

 It’s easy to get dehydrated thanks to a fever, excessive sweating, or vomiting.
-Drink lots of fluids — including warm ones (Yes, chicken soup counts — and here are 31 of our favorite recipes!).
-Water or tea are great, but if you're vomiting or have a high fever, it may be smart to replenish electrolytes with a sports drink or electrolyte-enhanced drink such as Pedialyte, too.
+Drink lots of fluids—including warm ones (Yes, chicken soup counts—and here are 31 of our favorite recipes!).
+Water or tea is great, but if you're vomiting or have a high fever, it may be smart to replenish electrolytes with a sports drink or electrolyte-enhanced drink such as Pedialyte too.